| A History of Crow-puting My father, a retired electrical engineer, took up personal

 ones, as to scale, era, prototype and subject- well, having a web site on the

 Internet would be overkill.
 I didn't think it would help me much.
+Obviously my thinking has changed.
+For years I have been printing

 out these dumb little 32 page hand-illustrated photocopied catalogs.
 Each time I